 The site's Southern California location, conservation of resources, and its historic use as a nursery serve as the greatest influences into the site's planning and development.
 Enhancing the site's historic nursery usage while providing the City of Lake Forest with a signature residential community development, the Nakase Property establishes a unique sense of place within the City it resides.
 Mirroring the articulated rows of green houses, and lines of trees and shrubs that defined the previous nursery landscape of the site, the Nakase Property's streets are adorned with tree allées and signature plantings.
-Throughout the community, an extensive trail and sidewalk system extends through the residential neighborhoods to interconnect parks, open space, the Serrano Creek Riparian Corridor, and an elementary school site with convenient access for neighborhood students and nearby residents.
+Throughout the community, an extensive trail and sidewalk system extends through the residential neighborhoods to interconnect parks, open space, and the Serrano Creek Riparian Corridor.

-Architecturally, five distinct residential home types are offered - one for each neighborhood - and serve to meet the demands of a diverse buyer demographic.
+Architecturally, six distinct residential home types are offered - one for each neighborhood - and serve to meet the demands of a diverse buyer demographic.
 Featuring a series of character styles that reflect a Contemporary Californian aesthetic, the Nakase Property feels both contextual and altogether new in its expression.